 Test Optional Policy

-Mercy College has a test-optional admissions policy for incoming undergraduate students that will allow those applying to the College the option of not submitting standardized test scores, except in select circumstances.
+Mercy University has a test-optional admissions policy for incoming undergraduate students that will allow those applying to the University the option of not submitting standardized test scores, except in select circumstances.

 Additional Information on Test Optional Policy

 Students who opt out of submitting SAT/ACT scores will be evaluated primarily on their high school grade point average and curriculum.
 Any optional documentation, such as letters of recommendation or an essay, will also be considered.

 International students will need to submit test scores (Proof of English Proficiency).

 As a general rule of thumb, you should submit your test scores if you think they accurately represent your academic abilities.
 Please keep in mind the following:

 - Submitting test scores can only enhance your application

 - Those submitting scores will have them reviewed as supplemental material.
 Choosing not to submit scores will not be looked at negatively or hurt chances of admission.

 - The vast majority of accepted freshman applicants have a solid ‘B’ average or above in their college preparatory, honors, and AP courses in high school.
 If your grade point average is not at that level, but you have performed well on the SAT or ACT, we encourage you to send your scores as part of your application.